Whiteness as a Technology of Affect in German Digital Spaces

 Faculty Advisor: Maria Y. Rodriguez

-This project plans to examine how whiteness is discursively constructed in German digital spaces and in everyday speech.
+This project examines how whiteness is discursively constructed in German digital spaces and in everyday speech.
 In Germany, whiteness is not recognized as an identity identifier by the majority of white Germans.
 The investment in maintaining whiteness as neutral is exemplified by the color-blind attitude white Germans actively hold on to (Eggers et al, 2009).
 Fatima El-Tayeb (2011) describes how white Europeans racialize others and themselves through the lens of whiteness, blackness and of color, but do not recognize those racialization processes thus thereby reproducing invisibility and “enforced silence” (p. xxviii).
 Through claiming “colorblindness” as evidence for not being racist, white Germans reproduce racist structures and hierarchies by ignoring them and making it impossible to name the reasons and consequences of racialization processes (El-Tayeb, 2016).
 Colorblindness contributes to racist structures by invalidating people’s identities and their experiences of racism as well as by hindering the tracking of racial disparities.

 German scholarship on critical whiteness only began in the 1980s when researchers, many of them Germans of color, began studying the process of racialization and racism by analyzing the social construction of an Other through marking them as biologically or culturally different from white Germans (Mecheril, 1997, Ayim, Oguntoye & Schultz, 2006, Rommelspacher, 1995, Ofuatey-Alazard, 2011).
 Outside the academy, Germans of color organized and theorized their oppression at least as long as the 1980’s when Audre Lorde, a queer black American feminist inspired consciousness raising and community building of black German woman (Ellerbe-Dueck and Wekker, 2015).
 However, this activism and scholarship has not reached mainstream academia, and only in recent years has it slowly entered public debates.
 The German context requires specific analyses of its different forms of racism and construction of whiteness.